When and How to Rebalance for Optimal Returns

 Actionable Tips for Investors

-• Use Tax-Advantaged Accounts: Prioritize rebalancing within IRAs and 401(k)s to avoid immediate tax consequences.
+- Use Tax-Advantaged Accounts: Rebalance within IRAs or 401(k)s to avoid triggering immediate taxes.